-If you're looking for a little adventure, then the Shark Fin hike is for you.
+If you're looking for an adventure, then the Shark Fin hike is for you.
 The trailhead is a little unconventional as you will need a boat (canoe or kayak) to get across Bernard Lake to the start of the hike.
-The route takes you up to a precipitous subpeak on an unnamed mountain in the White Pass area.
-The name comes from the shark fin shape of the peak, as viewed from the north.
+The route takes you up to a precipitous sub peak on an unnamed mountain in the White Pass area.
+The name comes from the 'shark fin' shape of the peak, as viewed from the north.
 Good route finding skills and a head for heights are needed on this route.

+From Whitehorse, drive south on the Alaska Highway and take a right at the Carcross Cutoff onto the South Klondike Highway.
 Drive south on the South Klondike Highway towards Skagway, Alaska.
-Immediately before reaching the Fraser Customs Station there is a large parking area.
+Immediately before reaching the Canada Customs at Fraser, BC, there is a large parking area on the left.
 Park next to the White Pass Railway lines.
 You will need a canoe or kayak to reach the actual trailhead on the south side of Bernard Lake, 2.8 km away.
 The paddle should take you approximately 45 minutes.
 The time and distance indicated above does not include the paddling time.

 From the southeastern corner of the lake, head up towards the first rocky bench above the lakeshore.
 There are some good camping spots in this area.
 Drop down and south from this rocky bench and continue uphill to the next rocky ridge, which leads to the southwest.
 This ridge will eventually meet up with a large boulder field, which lies along the base of a gully.
 As mentioned before, good route finding skills will be a necessity, and a GPS with the hike track and waypoints will be an asset, as the route is difficult to describe.